biggaboy212/212-s-Notification-Library/README.md

 # 212's Notification Library

-Adding documentation later, example and testing gui is uploaded to the github heres a very rushed documentation
+Adding real documentation later, example and testing gui is uploaded to the github

+heres a very rushed documentation